A Universal Topological Platform for Nonreciprocal Spin-Photon Interface in Solid-State Quantum Networks: Bosonized Description of the SWCNT Plasmonic Cavity

 For weak screening in SWCNTs, one typically expects $K_c<1$, with representative values around $K_c\sim0.2$~\cite{Egger1997,Kane1997,Shi2015}.
 This interaction renormalization is responsible for the reduced effective plasmonic wavelength and strongly compressed mode volume.

-\textit{Mode expansion and zero-mode sector} Because the CNT forms a closed ring, the bosonic fields satisfy periodic boundary conditions.
+\textit{Mode expansion and zero-mode sector.} Because the CNT forms a closed ring, the bosonic fields satisfy periodic boundary conditions.
 The phase fields can be decomposed into zero modes and oscillator modes as~\cite{Giamarchi2003}

 where $N_c$ is the excess charge number relative to the reference Fermi sea and $J_c=N_R-N_L$ is the topological current quantum number, i.e., the imbalance between right-moving and left-moving carriers.
-The parameter $\alpha$ is a short-distance cutoff.
+The parameter $r_c$ is a short-distance cutoff.
+Here $\hat{b}_q$ are bosonic annihilation operators satisfying $[\hat{b}_q, \hat{b}_{q'}^\dagger] = \delta_{q,q'}$.

 The zero-mode derivatives are therefore

 Substituting these expressions into Eq.~(\ref{eq:TLL_Hamiltonian}) yields the zero-mode energy

 After diagonalization, the full cavity Hamiltonian becomes